-Linda Morris Allegheny County
+Linda Morris, Allegheny County

-As she approaches her 61st birthday, Linda Morris likes to spend as much time as she can with her granddaughter.
+As she approaches her 61st birthday, Linda likes to spend as much time as she can with her granddaughter.
 Having Medicaid coverage has helped her maximize that time.
-Medicaid has allowed her to get the care she needed to stabilize her health and avoid going back into the hospital.
+Medicaid allows Linda to get the care she needs to stabilize her health and avoid going back into the hospital.
 Linda enrolled in expanded Medicaid in 2015.
-Prior to that, she had been uninsured for over seven years.
+Prior to that, she was uninsured for over seven years.
 Following her husband's death, she could afford neither health insurance nor the regular testing supplies and insulin required to manage her diabetes.
-She also struggled to afford the medications needed for her depression and bipolar disease.
+She also struggled to afford the medications needed for her depression and bipolar disorder.